-3d Marines redesignates to 3d Marine Littoral Regiment
+3d Marines Redesignates to 3d Marine Littoral Regiment

 |Downloads:

-This work, 3d Marines redesignates to 3d Marine Littoral Regiment, by Sgt Jacob Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3d Marines Redesignates to 3d Marine Littoral Regiment [Image 21 of 21], by Cpl Patrick King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT